Katong: Highlights

 The area is traditionally associated with the Eurasian and Peranakan community.
 However, many high-rise apartment blocks now stand alongside the traditional shophouses and Peranakan terrace houses.
 In 1993, the Joo Chiat neighbourhood which comprises the historical centre of Katong, with its uniquely Singaporean architecture mixing Chinese, Peranakan and English colonial styles, was designated a national heritage conservation area by the Singapore Government.
 The conservation area consists of many shop houses which are refurnished into cafes as well as specialty shops.

-Residents
+Notable residents

 It was home to the earlier scions of the Englishmen Lord Mountbatten of Burma and Cathay Organisation film magnate, Loke Wan Tho.
 Its illustrious residents include the ancestral family of Minister Mentor Lee Kuan Yew and Senior Minister Goh Chok Tong.
 The former President Sellapan Ramanathan lived in Katong in his primary residence on Ceylon Road.
-Also home to performance artist Nicholas Tee.
+It is also home to performance artist Nicholas Tee.